nathanmarlor/promptathon/levels/foundation/04-function-specific/samples-commercial.md

 reducing manual processes, improving visibility into production data, and integrating with their existing ERP.

 Language: Critical but constructive.
-This needs honest feedback.
+Be direct about problems.

+Examples: Structure feedback as:
+1. Problems identified (specific, with line references)
+2. What's missing
+3. Rewritten sections (show before/after)

+Audience: Me and my team—we need to strengthen this before sending.

 Request: Review this proposal excerpt and identify:
 1. What's wrong with it (be specific)